The generic first month freshman year conversation starter.

 However, you should NEVER feel pressured to do anything you aren’t comfortable with during initiation.
 See our guide to sorority hazing to learn more.

 Chapter 7: WELCOME TO THE SORORITY LIFE

 GIRL, YOU’RE FINALLY AN OFFICIAL MEMBER!
-Embrace your sorority letters and continue to make friends, attend events, and first and foremost support your sisters and make amazing college memories!
+Embrace your sorority letters, buy up all the sorority gear with your letters, and continue to make friends, attend events, and first and foremost support your sisters and make amazing college memories!